bonkzero404/LLM-RAG-LangChain/README.md

 - **LLM Integration**: Utilizes OpenAI and Ollama models for natural language processing.
 - **Retrieval-Augmented Generation (RAG)**: Enhances answer accuracy by retrieving information from relevant documents.
 - **Various Tools**: Provides tools for checking orders, creating orders, getting product lists, and more.
+- **NLP Semantic for Hybrid Caching**: Uses NLP techniques to semantically compare questions and leverage caching for faster responses.

+  > **NOTES:**
+  > This project uses NLP techniques to semantically compare questions and leverage caching for faster responses.
+By normalizing questions using the IndoBERT model and comparing their embeddings, the system can determine if a new question is similar to a previously asked question.
+If a similar question is found in the cache, the cached response is used, significantly reducing response time and improving efficiency.

 - **Chat Interface**: Interactive chat interface using Streamlit.

 ## Project Structure